JeromeSchmied/rsfilc/README.md

 - when in doubt, be sure to check `rsfilc --help` first
 - if you'd like to have instant replies, only loading cached data, not caring about latest changes on the server, you shall try setting the environment variable `NO_NET` to `1`, eg. on linux: `NO_NET=1 rsfilc timetable`
 - if you feel like refreshing your cache, you'd do (again on linux): `NO_CACHE=1 rsfilc absences`, but don't forget `rsfilc user --cache-dir` either
+- if your lessons are over for a day, and say: `rsfilc (timetable|tt)`, the next day with lessons will be shown by default, to show today you could: `rsfilc tt +0` or `rsfilc tt -- -0`

 ![demo](./rsfilc_demo.gif "using rsfilc")